 Get-ADComputer -Filter 'Name -like "SalesPC*"' | Move-ADObject -TargetPath $TargetOU

-Using the Get-ADReplicationFailure cmdlet you can check the state of replication between AD domain controllers:
+You can use the Get-ADReplicationFailure cmdlet to check the status of replication between AD domain controllers:

 Get-ADReplicationFailure -Target NY-DC01,NY-DC02